immutable/ts-immutable-sdk/examples/checkout/sdk-load-widgets-with-nextjs/README.md

 ## E2E Testing

-There are tests covering the auto updating of the Checkout Widget.
+There are tests covering the auto updating of the Commerce Widget.

 Build the app: